 into it tomorrow.

 Anyway, thanks a lot for your work! muro

-#5 Updated by Jean-Philippe Lang almost 11 years ago
+#5 Updated by Jean-Philippe Lang about 11 years ago

 I've started coding wiki module.

 As it will be possible to add attachments to wiki pages, i'm

 which will bring nothing more than the wiki will.

 What do you think about it ?

 #6 Updated by Pavol Murin about 11 years ago